-Open the Time and Event Log (EMP-PRG-01-PDR-01-FRM-01) and commence documenting actions.
-Continue documenting events and associated times until the sampletion of domentiation. completion of demobilization. ш Determine the Emergency Level and make the required notifications (see Annex A). ☐ If required and based on emergency levels, contact the Transportation Safety Board (TSB).
-The TSB is a direct link to the Canada Energy Regulator. ☐ TSB will require the following information at a minimum: Name of the caller/Incident Commander and contact number Injuries or fatalities Description of the emergency Cause of the emergency Time and location of the emergency (nearest highway/city/town) Pipeline details (name, size, pressure rating) Environmental impact ☐ In consultation with the Accountable Officer, per Annex A, determine if the Crisis Management Team is required, and, if it is required, inform Accountable Officer if IC or Information Officer will act as liaison with the CMT Don the green Incident Command vest.
-Designate the location of the Incident Command Post (ICP) and mark the location (for example using a green flag, green light or other visible green marking).
-Use the Incident Briefing Form (EMP-PRG-01-PDR-01-FRM-02) to document the current situation and response objectives.
+- □ Open the Time and Event Log (EMP-PRG-01-PDR-01-FRM-01) and commence documenting actions.
+Continue documenting events and associated times until the completion of demobilization. - Determine the Emergency Level and make the required notifications (see Annex A). - □ If required and based on emergency levels, contact the Transportation Safety Board (TSB).
+The TSB is a direct link to the Canada Energy Regulator. - □ TSB will require the following information at a minimum: - Name of the caller/Incident Commander and contact number - Injuries or fatalities - Description of the emergency - Cause of the emergency - Time and location of the emergency (nearest highway/city/town) - Pipeline details (name, size, pressure rating) - Environmental impact - In consultation with the Accountable Officer, per Annex A, determine if the Crisis Management Team is required, and, if it is required, inform Accountable Officer if IC or Information Officer will act as liaison with the CMT - □ Don the green Incident Command vest. - □ Assess safety considerations: traffic, weather, bystanders, PPE, 800-meter Hot Zone, hours worked, etc. - □ Designate the location of the Incident Command Post (ICP) and mark the location (for example using a green flag, green light or other visible green marking). - □ Use the Incident Briefing Form (EMP-PRG-01-PDR-01-FRM-02) to document the current situation and response objectives.
 The priority is to secure the site.
 Establish emergency site boundaries to ensure the safety of individuals.

-ERP: Annex B Roles and Responsibilities

-Version #: Checklist Issue Date: 2021-03-31 Review Date:
+ERP: Annex B Document ID: EMP-PRG-01-PDR-01 BRUNSWICK PIPELINE Roles and Responsibilities Version #: 07 Checklist Issue Date: 2023-03-30 Owner: Manager, Operations & Engineering Review Date: 2025

-Document ID:

-EMP-PRG-01-PDR-01

-Assess the resourcing needs and determine ICS positions to be activated, using the Emergency Organization Chart (EMP-PRG-01-PDR-01-FRM-03), based upon the current situation and anticipated likelihood of escalation. ☐ Ensure the following Command Staff positions have been assigned: Safety Officer, Liaison Officer, and Information Officer.
-If these positions are not assigned, the Incident Commander assumes these positions. ☐ Appoint Scribe.
-Establish check-in procedures using the Check-In Form (EMP-PRG-01-PDR-01- FRM-04).
-Hold initial Briefing to communicate plan, objectives, strategies and tactics developed in the Incident Briefing Form (EMP-PRG-01-PDR-01-FRM-02) to on- site personnel.
-If required, the IC will establish the location of a Staging Area.
-Respond to the emergency in accordance with the Incident Briefing Form (EMP-PRG-01-PDR-01-FRM-02) and reassess and update the Incident Briefing Form and on-site personnel as required.
-Upon resolution of the emergency and the orderly, safe, and efficient return of an incident resource to its original location and status, the IC will collapse the scene.
-Order Demobilization using the Demobilization Check-Out Form (EMP-PRG-01- PDR-01-FRM-05).
-Collect all relevant emergency response forms.
-Hold debrief.
+- □ Assess the resourcing needs and determine ICS positions to be activated, using the Emergency Organization Chart (EMP-PRG-01-PDR-01-FRM-03), based upon the current situation and anticipated likelihood of escalation. - Ensure the following Command Staff positions have been assigned: Safety Officer, Liaison Officer, and Information Officer.
+If these positions are not assigned, the Incident Commander assumes these positions. - \Box Appoint Scribe. - □ Establish check-in procedures using the Check-In Form (EMP-PRG-01-PDR-01-FRM-04). - Hold initial Briefing to communicate plan, objectives, strategies and tactics developed in the Incident Briefing Form (EMP-PRG-01-PDR-01-FRM-02) to onsite personnel. - □ If required, the IC will establish the location of a Staging Area. - Respond to the emergency in accordance with the Incident Briefing Form (EMP-PRG-01-PDR-01-FRM-02) and reassess and update the Incident Briefing Form and on-site personnel as required. - □ Upon resolution of the emergency and the orderly, safe, and efficient return of an incident resource to its original location and status, the IC will collapse the scene. - □ Order Demobilization using the Demobilization Check-Out Form (EMP-PRG-01-PDR-01-FRM-05). - □ Collect all relevant emergency response forms. - □ Hold debrief.